The road to startup success is paved with frustration, dejection, and repeated failures. And the latest startup statistics prove this point.

 Are you wondering about the least profitable industry in the U.S. now?
 The hotel and gaming industry experienced a net profit margin of -29 percent as of January 2022.

-Here are key startup trends you should watch out for in 2023:
+Here are key startup trends you should watch out for:

-- Thanks to A.I., the internet of things (IoT), blockchain, cloud computing, and 5G, 2023 will see an accelerated digital transformation.
-So, you will find more players entering this field
+- Digital Advancements: Thanks to A.I., the internet of things (IoT), blockchain, cloud computing, and 5G, 2024 will see an accelerated digital transformation.
+So, you will find more players entering this field.

-- The coronavirus has disclosed loopholes in the global supply chain.
+- Supply chain security: The coronavirus has disclosed loopholes in the global supply chain.
 And the ongoing war in Ukraine has made things worse.
-So, you can expect more startups to surface to work towards building supply chain security
+So, you can expect more startups to surface to work towards building supply chain security.

-- More startups will enter the market to help companies offer immersive customer experiences.
+- Immersive customer experiences: More startups will enter the market to help companies offer immersive customer experiences.

 Also, you can expect to see more startups coming into existence in cybersecurity, fitness, and education.